 Usually, plastic abrasive media for jewelry use small sizes like 10mm, 12mm cone, and pyramid.

 The ceramic tumbling media bonded with brown corundum abrasives.

 It is a highly abrasive media used for grinding steels.

 Ceramic tumbling media triangles and the cylinder are the most popular ones.

 These media are non-abrasive media with very little wear.
-Therefore, they create high luster finish on the jewelry surface.
+Therefore, they create a high luster finish on the jewelry surface.

-Besides, stainless steel pins used with magnetic polishers that polish deep holes and slots in jewelry accessories.
+Besides, stainless steel pins are used with magnetic polishers that polish deep holes and slots in jewelry accessories.

 Zirconia balls are sturdy and long-lasting materials.